sqlxpert/10-minute-aws-client-vpn/README.md

 ### Files Required for Terraform

 Copy
-&nbsp;
 [10-minute-aws-client-vpn.tf](/10-minute-aws-client-vpn.tf?raw=true)
 &nbsp;
 [10-minute-aws-client-vpn.yaml](/10-minute-aws-client-vpn.yaml?raw=true)
 &nbsp;
 [10-minute-aws-client-vpn-prereq.yaml](/10-minute-aws-client-vpn-prereq.yaml?raw=true)
-&nbsp;
-to your root Terraform module.
+to the directory containing your root Terraform module.
 <!-- White space instead of commas, in case users paste to the command line -->

 In a `terraform.tfvars` file in the same directory, set: